At a Glance

 How to create valuable content on a budget

-- Trade guest posts: Guest posting is a great way to get more content on your site and earn backlinks while you’re at it.
+• Trade guest posts.
+Guest posting is a great way to get more content on your site and earn backlinks while you’re at it.
 (A backlink is when another website links to yours.)
-Backlinks build your authority, and if you have fewer than your competitors, it will impact your ranking.
+Backlinks build your authority, and if you have fewer backlinks than your competitors, it will impact your ranking.
+Ask to share your medical knowledge on other sites.

-- Repurpose every piece of content: Don’t just write or commission a blog post and hide it on your website.
-Use different parts of your content in different ways across your marketing efforts.
-For example, a blog post can be turned into an infographic, a marketing email, and several social media posts.
+• Repurpose every piece of content.
+Don’t just write or commission a blog post and then hide it on your website.
+Use your content in different ways across your marketing efforts.
+For example, one blog post can be turned into an infographic, a marketing email, and several social media posts.

-- Refresh content at least once a year: Updating old content is a great way to refresh your site and boost your medical SEO.
-Go back and flesh out answers to patient questions, update seasonal information, or add new data and tips to older articles.
+Refresh content at least once a year.
+Updating old content is a great way to refresh your site and to boost your medical SEO.
+Go back and flesh out answers to patient questions.
+Refresh your content.
+Update seasonal information, and add new data and tips to older articles.

 How long does SEO take to work?

-Once you’ve moved past the basics, e.g., a fast-loading site, metadata, and claiming your Google Business listing, SEO is a practice in patience.
-It takes consistent work to capture more keywords, see your business climb the ranks, and attract more visitors to your site.
+Now, you’ve moved past the basics, e.g., a fast-loading site, metadata, and claiming your Google Business listing.
+We feel that we must warn you: SEO takes a season of patience and persistence.
+It takes consistent work to capture more keywords.
+But you'll see your practice climb the ranks, and you'll attract more visitors to your site.

-Some key factors that might prevent your site from ranking quickly include:
+Some key factors that might prevent your site from ranking quickly include these:

-- Site maturity: How long a website has been active factors into your search ranking.
+• Site maturity.
+How long your website has been active factors into your search ranking.
 The newer your site, the less authority Google gives you, and the lower you’ll appear in the rankings.

-- Backlinks: Sites that have been around for longer and have published more quality medical content will have more backlinks than a practice website that’s just starting to pay attention to SEO.
+• Backlinks.
+A site that has been around for longer and that has published more quality medical content will have more backlinks than a website that’s just starting to pay attention to SEO.

 So how long will it take medical SEO to work?
 It depends on a number of factors, such as whether you have a dedicated SEO specialist, content writers, a marketing team, etc. Here’s a loose guide as to when you can expect to see results, by tactic: